Teembokeem/WDI_work/projects/project_03/README.md

       have to *accept* pull requests with new features.
     - Database manager: this person will be in charge of creating and managing the models and datasets used in the process.

+    You *don't have to fulfill any of these roles!* They are only there in case someone on the team *really* wants to "own" these things.
 2.  **Read the docs for whatever technologies / frameworks / API’s you use**.
 3.  **Be consistent with your code style.** You're working in teams, but you're only making one app per team.
 Make sure it looks like a unified